schellenberg/computerscience20/_sources/Python/Lists/ListsAndTurtles.rst

     while True:
         # randomly turn either left or right
         number = random.randrange(1, 101)
-        if number < 50:
+        if number < 33:
             jennifer.left(90)
-        else:
+        elif number < 66:
             jennifer.right(90)
+        # if neither of the above occurred, jennifer will not turn

         # move forward by 10 steps
         jennifer.forward(10)